sankalpaacharya/sankalpa.info.np/src/content/gists/Slice in go.md

 ## Slice

-A slice is a more flexible data structure than a traditional array; it is built on top of arrays and has a dynamic size, allowing it to as needed.
+A slice is a more flexible data structure than a traditional array; it is built on top of arrays and has a dynamic size, allowing it to grow as needed.

 ### Slice vs. Array